thepastamentor/winenum/README.md

 ## Disclaimer

-Built strictly for authorized security testing, HTB, and CTF environments.
+Built strictly for authorised security testing, HTB, and CTF environments.
 Don't throw this at networks you don't own.
+I wouldn't recommmend it for learning or for OSCP.
+You can reach me on the HackTheBox discord as VegeLasagne if you have any feedback etc.